Consensys/UniversalToken/README.md

 ```

-## How to deploy the contract on a blokchain network?
+## How to deploy the contract on a blockchain network?

 #### Step1: Define Ethereum wallet and Ethereum network to use in ".env" file